 The first judicial privilege was given to the town by King Matthias Corvinus in 1470 and a market right in 1482.
 Marosvásárhely (it literally means “Maros-market-place”) had been the host of 39 Diets since 1439.
 Voivode Báthory István reinforced its castle in 1492 with towers because he wanted to keep a strong garrison there against the restless Székely people who were always ready to rebel when their ancient rights and liberties were threatened by the Hungarian king or by the Transylvanian princes.
 They were well-armed border guards, for example, they defeated the army of General Tomori Pál next to the city in 1506.
 (Note, that out of educational reasons I am intentionally using the Eastern name order for Hungarians where the family names come first.)

 You can read more about the Hungarian Székelys (also: Szeklers) here:

-We know that the church was taken away from the Franciscans in the time of Reformation.
+We know that the church was taken away from the Franciscans at the time of the Reformation.
 Bloody years came during the reign of Prince Báthori Zsigmond.
 The mercenaries of General Basta burned and looted the town in 1601.
 The surviving inhabitants, led by the town’s Chief Judge called Borsos Tamás, fled to Brassó (Brasov, Kronstadt) to seek shelter.
 Sadly, the town was put on fire again next year, this time Németh Gergely gave the order.
 Allegedly, Chief Judge Borsos saw the formidable walls of Brassó, and later they tried to build similar walls around Marosváráshely, too.
 Interestingly enough, General Basta also supported this idea.